-This agreement does not authorize OCSS to incur obligations through the performance of services described herein.
-The authority to perform such services requires the execution of the OCSS Reimbursable Agreement (RA) and FS Forms 7600A and 7600B.
-Moreover, OCSS may incur obligations by performing services under this agreement only on a fiscal year basis.
-The RA and FS Forms 7600A and 7600B are incorporated herein by reference.
-To the extent any inconsistency exists between the terms of this agreement and the RA conditions, the terms of this agreement take precedence and control the relationship between SSA and OCSS.
+This agreement does not authorize OCSE to incur obligations through the performance of services described herein.
+The authority to perform such services requires the execution of the Reimbursement Agreement (RA) and Form SSA-429, Interagency Agreement Data Sheet.
+Moreover, OCSE may incur obligations by performing services under this agreement only on a FY basis.
+An RA and Form SSA-429 are incorporated herein by reference.
+To the extent, any inconsistency exists between the terms of this agreement and the RA conditions, the terms of this agreement take precedence and control the relationship between SSA and OCSE.

-Since OCSS' performance under this agreement spans multiple fiscal years, SSA will prepare FS Forms 7600A and 7600B at the beginning of each succeeding fiscal year during which OCSS will incur obligations through the performance of the services described herein.
-Such forms will be signed by the parties on or before the commencement of the fiscal year.
-OCSS' ability to provide service in all fiscal years of this agreement is subject to the availability of funds.
+Since OCSE's performance under this agreement spans multiple FYs, SSA will prepare a new Form SSA-429 at the beginning of each succeeding fiscal year during which OCSE will incur obligations through the performance of the services described herein.
+Such forms will be signed by the parties on or before the commencement of the FY.
+OCSE's ability to provide service in all fiscal years of this agreement is subject to the availability of funds.

-Pursuant to section 453(k)(3) of the Act, a state or federal agency that receives information from OCSS must reimburse OCSS for costs incurred in furnishing the information, at rates which OCSS determines to be reasonable.
+Pursuant to section 453(k)(3) of the Act, a state or federal agency that receives information from OCSE must reimburse OCSE for costs incurred in furnishing the information, at rates which OCSE determines to be reasonable.
 42 U.S.C. § 653(k)(3).
-SSA will reimburse OCSS for use of NDNH information on a quarterly basis.
-SSA will reimburse OCSS via the following:

-- an RA, prepared by OCSS - and FS Forms 7600A and 7600B prepared by SSA

-All documents are signed by both OCSS and SSA.
-The RA and FS Forms 7600A and 7600B will be entered into each fiscal year and will address costs and reimbursement terms.
+SSA will reimburse OCSE for use of NDNH information on an annual fiscal year (FY) basis.
+SSA will reimburse OCSE via a reimbursement agreement prepared by OCSE and the Form SSA-429 (including addendum) prepared by SSA and signed by both OCSE and SSA.
+A reimbursement agreement and Form SSA-429 will be entered into each fiscal year and will address costs and reimbursement terms.
 SSA may incur obligations only on a fiscal year basis.
-SSA's ability to perform work for fiscal years beyond FY 2024 is subject to the availability of funds.
+SSA's ability to perform work for fiscal years beyond FY2020 is subject to the availability of funds.

-OCSS will collect funds from SSA by means of the Intra-Governmental Payment and Collection (IPAC) system through Treasury's G-Invoicing system which will generate an IPAC sufficient to reimburse OCSS for the costs it has incurred for performing services through the date of billing.
-OCSS will bill SSA twice during the fiscal year, in accordance with the amounts and terms outlined in the RA and FS Forms 7600A and 7600B.
+OCSE will collect funds from SSA through the Intra-Governmental Payment and Collection system.
+OCSE will bill SSA twice during the fiscal year, in accordance with the amounts and terms outlined in the reimbursement agreement and Form SSA-429.
 SSA will remit payments no later than 15 days following the receipt of each bill.
 Additionally, at least quarterly, the parties will reconcile balances related to revenue and expenses for work performed under the agreement.